China chilli fest gets off to scorching start

 NINGXIANGPU, China: An annual chilli pepper festival kicked off Monday (Jul 9) in central China's spice-loving Hunan province with a chilli-eating contest in which the winner set a blistering pace by downing a gut-busting 50 peppers in just over a minute.

-Local boy Tang Shuaihui took home a 3 gram 24-karat gold coin for winning the competition, which is put on by a local theme park in the county of Ningxiang and now in its second year.
+Local boy Tang Shuaihui took home a three-gram 24-karat gold coin for winning the competition, which is put on by a local theme park in the county of Ningxiang and now in its second year.

-With doctors on hand just in case, ten contestants each held plates heaped with 50 Tabasco chilli peppers, racing to be the first to finish off the red-hot fruits.
+With doctors on hand just in case, 10 contestants each held plates heaped with 50 Tabasco chilli peppers, racing to be the first to finish off the red-hot fruits.

-Tang cleared his plate in just 68 seconds in a contest held in nearly sweltering temperatures weather and as competitors sat in a shallow pool filled with water and three tonnes of floating chillis.
+Tang cleared his plate in just 68 seconds in a contest held in sweltering weather and as competitors sat in a shallow pool filled with water and three tonnes of floating chillis.

 "He finished them at an amazing speed, barely after the emcee had finished speaking," said Sun Minying, an employee at the theme park, called the Tanhe Ancient City.